ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Now, the... way one could read into the phrasing is a subject I'll leave up to you reader, that isn't nearly as important as simply recognizing that, yes, that is a sentence that one doesn't just read, they read _into_ it.

-It's just funny that, seeing as how hours past and dozens of people contributed underneath that message, CIO Wallace would've had the opportunity to, well, edit it.
+It's just funny that, seeing as how hours past and dozens of people contributed underneath that message, CIO Feeney would've had the opportunity to, well, edit it.
 It's obvious he meant "it's hard to lose given so many great women out there", or some such shit, and if he edited it, that's what it woudl say, and only whoever read it the first time would ever have to think about the word "projection."

 It also meant that no one on the C level, nor any of his subordinates were willing to or could convince him, in a separate DM, to change the sentence, for the obvious implications that it seems he's saying women are a thing to compete over, along with the singular where there should be a plural issue.